Muntasir13/deal-finder/README.md

-# deal-finder
+# Deal Finder
-This is a web application using Python language, that is used to create a unified platform for showcasing different deals of various categories
+This is a web application using Python language, that is used to create a unified platform for showcasing different deals of various categories.

-Features include: sign up, sign in, creation of database of deals, deal showing based on individual categories, deal upload.
-Database used: MongoDB, Framework used: Flask
+## Features
+1. Authentication (Sign Up, Sign In)
+2. Creation of database of deals
+3. Deal showing based on individual categories
+4. Deal upload

+### Database
+  MongoDB
+### Framework
+  Flask (Python)